 - In the Downloads folder on your computer, right-click Manage_data.zip and extract it to a convenient location, such as C:\Temp.

 This tutorial is a learning exercise.
-However, the earthquake restoration projects in and around Christchurch—including the Otakaro Avon River Corridor Regeneration Plan—are real and ongoing.
+However, the earthquake restoration projects in and around Christchurch—including the green spine plans for the Otakaro Avon River Corridor Regeneration Area—are real and ongoing.
+For more information, see the Regenerate Christchurch website.
 Information about the 2011 earthquake is available from many sources, including the Wikipedia 2011 Christchurch earthquake article.

 Start ArcGIS Pro without a template

 When you start ArcGIS Pro without a template, you are not prompted to create a project.
-However, you have the option to save your work as a project at any time during your ArcGIS Pro session.
+You do have the option to save your work as a project at any time during your ArcGIS Pro session.

 - Start ArcGIS Pro and sign in if necessary.

-- In the list of side tabs, click Options.
+- On the settings page, on the menu on the left, click Options.
 On the Options dialog box, under Application, click General.

 - Under Set general options for ArcGIS Pro, expand Start ArcGIS Pro.
 If necessary, click Show the start page.